5 Requirements for Protection under the CDC Eviction Order (FAQ & Fillable CDC Declaration)

 - Remain sheltered in place.

-The CDC’s order protects more people from eviction than Governor Bullock’s directives, but if a tenant qualifies for protection under both, then the landlord must follow both the CDC order and Gov. Bullock’s directive.
+The CDC’s order protects more people from eviction than the Governor’s directives, but if a tenant qualifies for protection under both, then the landlord must follow both the CDC order and the Governor’s directive.

 If you rent outside Montana, your state may have stronger protections than the CDC order.
 You’ll want to find that out, and to find free legal help where you rent.

-Keep in mind that if you qualify for protection under the CDC order and under Gov. Bullock’s directive, it’s a good idea to notify your landlord of both protections.
+Keep in mind that if you qualify for protection under the CDC order and under the Governor’s directive, it’s a good idea to notify your landlord of both protections.
 You can find form letters for your landlord for the CDC order at the end of this article.
-You can find the form letter for Gov. Bullock’s directive on this website.
+You can find the form letter for the Governor’s directive on this website.

 Can my landlord charge me late fees and other fees, or increase my rent?

 The CDC order allows a landlord to charge late fees if rent is not paid on time.
-Gov. Bullock’s directive for vulnerable persons does not allow late fees.
+The Governor’s directive for vulnerable persons does not allow late fees.

-For Montana renters, Governor Bullock's order for vulnerable persons provides more protections than the CDC order related to late fees and other charges, and related to rent increases.
-Late fees and other charges related to nonpayment of rent cannot be charged to a Montana renter who meets the qualifications in Gov. Bullock's current directive, and the rent cannot be increased (except in certain circumstances).
-To qualify for protection under Gov. Bullock's directive, you must send your landlord a letter saying that you are protected by the directive.
-Learn more about if you might qualify for the protections in Gov. Bullock’s directive and download a letter to send to your landlord.
+For Montana renters, the Governor's order for vulnerable persons provides more protections than the CDC order related to late fees and other charges, and related to rent increases.
+Late fees and other charges related to nonpayment of rent cannot be charged to a Montana renter who meets the qualifications in the Governor's current directive, and the rent cannot be increased (except in certain circumstances).
+To qualify for protection under the Governor's directive, you must send your landlord a letter saying that you are protected by the directive.
+Learn more about if you might qualify for the protections in the Governor’s directive and download a letter to send to your landlord.

 Where can I get help with rent and utilities?